How to Pair the Right Beer with the Right Foodjennifer@bigplatesupply.com

 Just like with beer, there’s a lot that goes into evaluating the tastes and flavors of food.
 (By the way, taste and flavor are NOT the same thing!
 Who knew?)
 So if that’s an unfamiliar subject to you, go read our blog on that subject before proceeding: “How to Evaluate Your Food.”
-Once you’ve got a foundational understanding of assessing the flavor profiles of both beer and food, you’ll be much more prepared to successfully pair the two.
+Once you’ve got a foundational understanding of assessing the flavor profiles of both beer and food, you’ll be much more prepared to successfully enjoy beer and food pairings.

-You can approach pairing beer with food from three different angles:
+You can approach beer and food pairings from three different angles:

 - Complement.
 This occurs when both the beer and the food share a similar flavor.
 An example would be pairing a beer with chocolaty notes with a chocolate dessert.

 - Contrast.
 If you choose flavors that counterbalance, you’re pairing with the “contrasting flavors” method.
 An example would be pairing a beer that has a caramelly flavor with roasted meat and vegetables.

 - Cut.
 Some elements of certain beers cut through specific flavors, cleansing your palate and allowing you to enjoy more of the foods you love.
 For example, a highly carbonated beer will refresh your tastebuds after each sip when eating fatty or spicy foods.